 Kidney disease that’s managed under the care of a veterinarian with regular check-ups and proper nutrition isn’t necessarily fatal for dogs though it can, unfortunately, shorten your dog’s lifespan.
 If left unaddressed, acute and chronic kidney disease can be fatal.

 Can dogs get a kidney transplant?

 While pooch kidney transplants are possible, they are difficult to come by and extremely costly.
 Testing is somewhat limited and a kidney transplant study out of the University of California reported a risky 36% success rate.
-Unfortunately, even if your dog undergoes a successful transplant, they’ll likely have to take medications for the rest of his life.
+Unfortunately, even if your dog undergoes a successful transplant, he’ll likely have to take medications for the rest of his life.